ravikiranediga/mysurveyapp/README.md

 - **Backend:**
   - **Node.js** for server-side functionality
-  - JSON files for storing and managing data
+  - JSON files for storing and managing.

----

-## 📂 Project Structure